February 20, 2014

 The law was enacted by Congress in 1990 and was signed into law on July 26, 1990.
 The ADA prohibits discrimination against people with disabilities in employment, transportation, public accommodation, communications, and governmental activities.
 The ADA also establishes requirements for telecommunications relay services.

 Over the last 23 years, the ADA has helped assure equality of opportunity, full participation, independent living, and economic self-sufficiency for people with disabilities of all ages and races.
 The ADA has had far-reaching ramifications: more students with disabilities are graduating from high school and college, and more Americans with disabilities are receiving the support they need to live and thrive in their communities.
 With the emergence of the Internet and other digital technologies, ADA requirements have helped provide people with disabilities with equal access to education, employment and many other facets of life through accessibility rules for software and devices.

-Posted in Youth In Transition, Events | 0 Comment »
+Posted in Youth In Transition, Leadership Messages | 0 Comment »

 Posted in Ticket Program News, Career Tips, Financial Literacy | 6 Comments »

 Veteran Recruiting (Online)